-Questions or statements made at an Ordinary Council meeting can relate to matters that affect the City.
-Questions or statements made at a Special Meeting of the Council must only relate to the purpose for which the meeting has been called.
+Questions or statements made at an Ordinary Council Meeting can relate to matters that affect the City.
+Questions or statements made at a Special Meeting of the Council or a Committee Meeting must only relate to the purpose for which the meeting has been called.